tstillwell/neo-scan/README.md

 # NEO Scan

-Connects to NASA NEOWS API and displays  approximate distance and estimated size info about nearby Near Earth Objects in the browser.
+Displays data for known Near Earth Objects (NEOs) making their closest approach on any input date.

 ## NASA NEOWS API
 The code which fetches the data from the API